Ukrainian leaders discussed dimensions of National Identity, past, and future of the country

 – Aspen dialogue principle is about the discussion of ideas and arguments.
 That creates an atmosphere of trust and openness during the round table.
 It is extremely difficult to get such different points of view and ideas under any other circumstances, – said Denys Poltavets.

-The “Rethinking Ukrainian Identity” Project was initiated by the Ministry of Culture and Information Policy of Ukraine and was implemented with the financial support of the European Union.
+The “Reinventing Ukrainian Identity” Project was initiated by the Ministry of Culture and Information Policy of Ukraine and was implemented with the financial support of the European Union.